Fire and rescue services

 We advise:

-Exercise a high degree of caution in Kuwait due to the possibility of terrorist attacks.
+Exercise a high degree of caution in Kuwait due to the threat of terrorism.

 Exercise a high degree of caution in Kuwait.

-Exercise a high degree of caution in Kuwait due to the possibility of terrorist attacks.
+Exercise a high degree of caution in Kuwait due to the threat of terrorism.

 Full travel advice: Safety